chadstanbridgebf/react-native-charts-wrapper/README.md

 **onChange**

 Triggered for various supported events on each platform.
-Due to the different nature of gesture handling on each platform as well as the different implementations of the underlying chart libraries, the same events are not supported on every platform.
+Due to the different nature of gesture handling on each platform and the different implementations of the underlying chart libraries, not all events are supported on every platform.
 For full details on the supported events, see the table below:

 | Event Name | Description | iOS | Android |
 | --------------- | -------- | ------- | ---- |